Saturday, May 9, 2026

 The transmedicalism argument will never disappear as it appeals most to those with the most intense forms of gender dysphoria.
 They feel in their bones that their transition wasn't one of choice but instead one of absolute necessity.

 Conversely, others are less convinced about the concept of a "condition" and are more attracted to the idea of euphoria or "trans joy" if you will.
-The freedom to choose who one is.
+The freedom to choose to express who one is.

 Now there's a novel idea.